DzidekDotNet/Yarp.RollingUpgrades/README.md

 # Simple rolling upgrades and AB tests with scheduler

-Yarp Rolling Upgrades is an extendable and easy-to-use extension for scheduled upgrades or AB test
+Yarp Rolling Upgrades is an extendable and easy-to-use extension for scheduled upgrades or AB tests.
+You can easily create your own rule

 ## Basic usage